India loses touch with lander on its final approach to moon

 The space agency said the lander's descent was normal until 2 kilometers (1.2 miles) from the lunar surface.

-"Let us hope for the best," said Indian Prime Minister Narendra Modi, who was at Mission Control in the southern city of Bengaluru.
+"Let us hope for the best," said Indian Prime Minister Narendra Modi, who was at Mission Control in the southern city of Bangalore.

 The entire control center was jubilant during the first 10 minutes of the lander's descent, with scientists breaking out in occasional cheers.
 The mood suddenly turned somber and then dejected when the lander stopped sending data during its final minutes of descent.